 The transition after you send your dog away for training

+When a dog returns from a training course he needs to relearn the commands and skills he has been taught.
 There is a ‘handover period’ where your dog comes to understand that the new skills apply at home too.
 And this is a point where everything can fall apart.
-Usually for one of two reasons
+Usually for one of two reasons.
+Either

 How long does residential dog training take?

 Another major problem when you send a dog away to be trained, is that effective training cannot be rushed, and many dog training courses are simply not long enough.
 It takes months, not days, to fully train a dog.
 You are unlikely to see significant results from a training course that is less than three months long.

 Not only is this a significant expense for most dog owners, it’s also a long time to be without your dog.
 And most people will miss their dog very much during this time.
 There is an alternative of course, and that is to go on a residential course where you accompany your dog.